 No, not with the initial development.
 There are no structures proposed on this site that would obscure adjacent property building roofs from obtaining solar power.
-Over time the proposed trees may grow tall enough to partially share adjacent properties to the east.
-However the properties to the west and north of the site are multi-story multi-family residential - those are not likely to be impacted.
+Over time the proposed trees may grow tall enough to partially shade adjacent properties to the west.
+However the properties to the west is a warehouse and a motel and are not likely to be affected.

 c.
 What kinds of energy conservation features are included in the plans of this proposal?
-List other proposed measures to reduce or control energy impacts, if any: LED lighting would be used if included in the final design.
+List other proposed measures to reduce or control energy impacts, if any: Planting of drought tolerant plants to reduce the need for irrigation.
+LED light fixtures.